lbryio/lbry.com/content/news/165-lbry-development-community-update-Mar-2018.md

 [Skip to **Community Happenings**](#com-updates)

 # Development Updates {#dev-updates}
 All of our code is open source and available on [GitHub](https://github.com/lbryio).
 Are you a dev and want to find out more?
 Check out our [general contributing guide](https://lbry.io/faq/contributing) and our LBRY App specific contributing [document](https://github.com/lbryio/lbry-app/blob/master/CONTRIBUTING.md).
 Please be patient with us while we improve our technical documentation.
-Our plan is to create a technical reference site which will be developer focused at https://lbry.tech which will also include a StackExchange like forum for Q&A/troubleshooting in the future.
+Our plan is to create a technical reference site which will be developer focused at https://lbry.tech (not live yet!) which will also include a StackExchange like forum for Q&A/troubleshooting in the future.

 ### App and Protocol Summary
 It felt like forever from January 30th until March 22 when we released a LBRY app update, but we are very happy with how it turned out, especially with the auto update process and version 0.19.1 LBRY daemon enhancements it included.
 This was the first major protocol update since last November and a big step in the right direction.
 You can read about specific enhancements in the changelogs ([0.19.0](https://github.com/lbryio/lbry/releases/tag/v0.19.0) and [0.19.1](https://github.com/lbryio/lbry/releases/tag/v0.19.1)) but in general we’ve noticed improvements in network availability and streaming speed (time from when play is clicked to when the download starts).